 These laws were created so that the people could escape the cycle of rebirth and join the Deuoi.

-Most of our first records on the Druis put them in line with a Philosopher; these are the Greek texts.
-Some Examples below, you can read my other articles for more of these.
+Most of our first records on the Senodruides put them in line with a Philosopher; these are the Greek texts.
+Some Examples are below; you can read my other articles for more.

 The Druids, in addition to natural philosophy, also study moral philosophy.